Five changes we'd make to the Pixel 4a

-The Pixel 4a is an incredible phone for the money.
-It takes what what was great about last year's 3a and runs with it, offering a more modern design, better performance, and an improved camera, all for $50 less than the previous generation.
-Still, we wouldn't be proper phone nerds if we didn't nitpick.
+The Pixel 4a is an incredible phone, and not just for the money.
+With an incredible camera, a new design that feels much more modern, and amazing battery life, Google really did knock it out of the park with its new budget Pixel.
+Seriously: this is a damn good phone.
+But we wouldn't be proper phone nerds if we didn't nitpick, and there are a few areas where we think Google could take the Pixel 4a from a 9.5 to a perfect 10 in our book.
 Here are five additional features we'd have loved to see in the Pixel 4a.

 Another year of updates